 Today I chose to share with you an article I found about rejection.
 It’s a subject that keeps on coming to me with my clients.
-You will be reading about how Paulo Coelho – one my favorite poets, dealt with having his first poem rejected from publication.
+You will be reading about how Paulo Coelho – one my favourite poets, dealt with having his first poem rejected from publication.

 Rejection doesn’t matter.
 What is important is what you do after being rejected.